benhook1013/space-game/lib/ui/help_overlay.md

 - Activated via the `H` key or help buttons on other overlays.
 - Pauses gameplay when opened during a run and resumes when closed.
 - Dismiss with the on-screen close button or by pressing `H` again or `Esc`.
-- Lists the `N` key for toggling the minimap and `B` for range rings.
+- Lists keys such as `N` to toggle the minimap, `B` for range rings and `Q` to return to the menu from pause or game over.

 See [../../PLAN.md](../../PLAN.md) for UI goals.